Javernus/Javernus/README.md

-- 👋 Hi, I’m @Javernus
+- 👋 Hi, I’m Javernus, formally known as Jace or Jake.
-- 👀 My interests are broad and spread out over many areas, like photo/cinematography, programming, playing piano, gaming, philosophy and reading!
+- 👀 My interests are broad and spread out over many areas, like programming, mathematics, playing piano, gaming, philosophy and reading!
+I also collect whiskies!
-- 🌱 I’m currently learning anything and everything I can, like Computer Science on University, but also much at my work at Enreach.
+- 🌱 I’m currently learning anything and everything I can, at Computer Science on University, but also much through my work at Enreach.
 - 📫 How to reach me: @JaceBond on Telegram!
 The other socials know me not.